mathhulk/advancedbans/README.md

 * Apache mod_rewrite (optional, can be enabled)

 ## Installation
-Clone `advancedban-panel` to a local file location.
+Clone `advancedbans` to a local file location.
 Navigate to the `database.php` file, which should be located at `static\database.php`.
 Open the file with a text editor, such as Notepad++ for desktop or Nano for command-line.
 Enter the credentials for your database in the appropriate place and continue.
 ```php
 <?php